Throughout January, Brazilian Society of Dermatology (Brazil)

 14 – 18 May, Swiss Society for Dermatology and Venerology (Switzerland)

-In association with EUROMELAM, held various activities, including screening clinics, a multimedia campaign, and educational stands, across Switzerland to help treat and raise awareness about skin cancer.
+As part of World Skin Health Day and Euromelanoma, the SSDV/ SGDV held various activities, including screening clinics, a multimedia campaign and educational stands, across Switzerland to help treat and raise awareness about skin cancer.

 25 May, Chinese Society of Dermatology (China)